 Yep!
 Donkeys love bananas, and they aren’t put off by the bitter taste of the peel like humans are.
 Many donkeys will take the whole thing right out of your hand.

 Donkeys are vulnerable to the cold in two ways.
 First, they’re naturally suited to warmer environments.
 This is why so many wild donkeys are found in African and Middle Eastern deserts.
 They like to be warm.

 In addition, donkeys have thin coats that don’t offer a lot of protection in the winter.
-One study on hair samples from donkeys, horses and mules revealed that donkeys don’t get a “winter coat” like their cousins do.
+One study on hair samples from donkeys, horses, and mules revealed that donkeys don’t get a “winter coat” as their cousins do.
 They keep the same coat throughout the year, so when the cold winds start blowing, they shiver a lot more than other creatures on the farm.